tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_1.md

 Time seems to stretch and compress in these waiting hours.
 Every shadow becomes a potential threat, every rustle a possible enemy.

-In the enveloping silence, as the jungle's heart beats in sync with ours, I catch myself humming softly.
+In the enveloping silence, as the jungle's heart beats in sync with ours, I catch myself whistling softly.
 It's a nervous tick, a habit I've picked up somewhere along the way, a means to steady my jittering nerves.

 Late into the night, as the moon casts its silver glow over the jungle canopy, we lie in wait, each man a coiled spring, ready to unleash hell at a moment's notice.